learn-co-curriculum/cssi-7-app-engine-review/README.md

 # App Engine Day 7 Review

-Today we're going to start off with a review of app engine.
+Today we're going to start off with a review of yesterday's app engine lesson, including a walkthrough of the plumbing, query parameters, and templates.

 ## Instructions
 Clone this repo, then follow along with the slides here: